eykrehbein/cook/README.md

 #### Variables

 Cook's boilerplates aren't static.
-You are able to use variables inside of folder names, file names and the files' content.
+You can use variables inside of folder names, file names and the files' content.

 Syntax: